sagemathinc/cocalc-doc/source/chatgpt.rst

 Editing Python, R, and Other Files
 ####################################

 For programming language file types such as .py, .R, pl, and .c, the CoCalc :doc:`frame-editor` includes ChatGPT buttons in the top menu.
+ChatGPT editor support actually works for hundreds of file types (basically everything that exists), including LaTeX (".tex") and R markdown (".rmd").

 #.
 Open a .py file in CoCalc.
 #.
 Notice there's a ChatGPT button in the top menu bar.